-- (3.5) Claims for financial assistance under this subsection (I) shall not be recomputed except as expressly provided under this Section. - (4) Any supplementary payment made under this subsection (I) shall be treated as separate from all other payments made pursuant to this Section. - (J) Supplementary Grants in Aid.
+- (3.5) Claims for financial assistance under this subsection (I) shall not be recomputed except as expressly provided under this Section. - (4) Any supplementary payment made under this subsection(I) shall be treated as separate from all other payments made pursuant to this Section.

-(1) Notwithstanding any other provisions of this Section, the amount of the aggregate general State aid in combination with supplemental general State aid under this Section for which each school district is eligible shall be no less than the amount of the aggregate general State aid entitlement that was received by the district under Section 18-8 (exclusive of amounts received under subsections 5(p) and 5(p-5) of that Section) for the 1997-98 school year, pursuant to the provisions of that Section as it was then in effect.
-If a school district qualifies to receive a supplementary payment made under this subsection (J), the amount of the aggregate general State aid in combination with supplemental general State aid under this Section which that district is eligible to receive for each school year shall be no less than the amount

-- of the aggregate general State aid entitlement that was received by the district under Section 18-8 (exclusive of amounts received under subsections 5(p) and 5(p-5) of that Section) for the 1997-1998 school year, pursuant to the provisions of that Section as it was then in effect. - (2) If, as provided in paragraph (1) of this subsection (J), a school district is to receive aggregate general State aid in combination with supplemental general State aid under this Section for the 1998-99 school year and any subsequent school year that in any such school year is less than the amount of the aggregate general State aid entitlement that the district received for the 1997-98 school year, the school district shall also receive, from a separate appropriation made for purposes of this subsection (J), a supplementary payment that is equal to the amount of the difference in the aggregate State aid figures as described in paragraph (1). - 17 (3) (Blank). - (K) Grants to Laboratory and Alternative Schools.

-In calculating the amount to be paid to the governing board of a public university that operates a laboratory school under this Section or to any alternative school that is operated by a regional superintendent of schools, the State Board of Education shall require by rule such reporting requirements as it deems necessary.
+- (J) Supplementary Grants in Aid. - 2 (1) Notwithstanding any other provisions of this Section, 3 the amount of the aggregate general State aid in combination 4 with supplemental general State aid under this Section for which each school district is eligible shall be no less than the amount of the aggregate general State aid entitlement that 6 7 was received by the district under Section 18-8 (exclusive of 8 amounts received under subsections 5(p) and 5(p-5) of that 1997-98 school year, pursuant 9 Section) for the 10 provisions of that Section as it was then in effect.
+If a school district qualifies to receive a supplementary payment 11 made under this subsection (J), the amount of the aggregate 12 general State aid in combination with supplemental general 13 14 State aid under this Section which that district is eligible to 15 receive for each school year shall be no less than the amount 16 of the aggregate general State aid entitlement that was received by the district under Section 18-8 (exclusive of 17 18 amounts received under subsections 5(p) and 5(p-5) of that 19 Section) for the 1997-1998 school year, pursuant to the provisions of that Section as it was then in effect.
+20 - (2) If, as provided in paragraph (1) of this subsection (J), a school district is to receive aggregate general State aid in combination with supplemental general State aid under this Section for the 1998-99 school year and any subsequent school year that in any such school year is less than the amount of the aggregate general State aid entitlement that the district received for the 1997-98 school year, the school district shall also receive, from a separate appropriation made for purposes of this subsection (J), a supplementary payment that is equal to the amount of the difference in the aggregate State aid figures as described in paragraph (1). - 32 (3) (Blank). - 33 (K) Grants to Laboratory and Alternative Schools. - In calculating the amount to be paid to the governing board of a public university that operates a laboratory school under this Section or to any alternative school that is operated by a regional superintendent of schools, the State Board of Education shall require by rule such reporting requirements as it deems necessary.